jammycakes/lambda-tools/README.md

  * `region`: The AWS region into which your function is to be deployed.
     * If not specified, it will be taken from either the environment variables or the configuration information that you have set using `aws configure`.

- * `runtime`: The language runtime used by the function. *Default: python3.6*
-    * Note that while you may specify any language supported by AWS, only `python3.6` (the default) is currently fully supported by lambda_tools.

  * `timeout`: The maximum time, in seconds, that your function is allowed to run before being terminated. *Default: 3 seconds*.